12traits/ingestion-api-specs/source/index.html.md

 # Postman Collection

-[Postman](https://www.getpostman.com/) can be very helpful when you just started an integration with 12traits API.
-With Postman you're able to call and debug the specific response data and any error messages is a powerful way.
+<a href="https://www.getpostman.com/" target="_blank">Postman</a> is helpful when first integrating with the 12traits API.
+Postman is a powerful tool that will help you call and debug specific response data, as well as any error messages.

 ## How to use 12traits API Postman Collection